 When the heart stops, so does the flow of oxygen-enriched blood to the organs that depend on it to survive.
 Organs and tissues that are deprived of oxygen begin to die within minutes.
 The brain is especially sensitive to oxygen deprivation — this is where CPR comes in.

 Now that you know how compressions work and why they are crucial to a successful resuscitation, you can learn how to provide quality compressions.
+High-quality chest compressions are crucial to saving lives.
 Push hard and push fast!

 - Amazing facts about heart health and heart disease.
 Web MD (2009). https://www.webmd.com/heart/features/amazing-facts-about-heart-health-and-heart-disease_

 - An instrument for measuring force vector and frequency of CPR compressions.
 (2017).
 2017 IEEE International Instrumentation and Measurement Technology Conference. https://ieeexplore.ieee.org/abstract/document/7969950